-Acute knee trauma can happen to any sportsman or woman.
+Acute knee trauma can happen to any sportsperson.

 The average chiropractor perhaps does not see many patients immediately after an accident.
-More usually, after an MVA, a serious fall from a horse, a severely sprained ankle or torn ligaments anywhere, the patient will first go to the emergency room; and perhaps rightly so.
+More usually following an MVA, a serious fall from a horse or severely torn ligaments, the person will first go to the emergency room; and perhaps rightly so.

 The problem then is that the patient only finds his or her way to a chiropractor some weeks, months or years later to what might perhaps have been the treatment of choice.

 dollars between health professionals.
 It is up to you to make

 informed decisions about your treatment, particularly once it is clear

 that the current management is just not working.
 Hence this website,

 Chiropractic Help, to enable you make the right choices.

 I wish I could tell you that all